SenseNet/sncom-resources/_posts/2017-06-28-free-friday.md

 ## How Sense/Net Inc. works

-Sense/Net Inc. - the company behind sensenet ECM - has two products.
-One actual product (sensenet ECM) and a solution integrator service: since we know our product the best, we can create unique solutions for companies all around the world (we also do training and quite a lot of support, but let's just consider these parts of one or both of the products I just mentioned).
+Sense/Net Inc. - the company behind sensenet - has two products.
+One actual product (sensenet) and a solution integrator service: since we know our product the best, we can create unique solutions for companies all around the world (we also do training and quite a lot of support, but let's just consider these parts of one or both of the products I just mentioned).

 This results in teams that not just work on different projects, they do **different kinds of things**.
 In time, people end up with vastly different know-hows and knowledge levels.
 It is hard to admit, but _sometimes_ there are multiple solutions for the same problem.
 Or worse, there are the same solutions implemented several times for the same problem.